OpenNebula/website/content/software/installation_process/manual_installation/kvm_node_installation.md

 ### Installing on AlmaLinux/RHEL

-OpenNebula depends on packages which aren’t in the base **AlmaLinux/RHEL 8,9** distribution repositories.
-Execute one of the commands below (distinguished by the Host platform) under privileged user (`root`) to configure access to additional [EPEL](https://fedoraproject.org/wiki/EPEL) (Extra Packages for Enterprise Linux) repository:
+Besides AlmaLinux and RHEL 8/9, OpenNebula depends on packages available in other distribution repositories.
+Execute one of the commands below, distinguished by the Host platform, under privileged user (`root`) to configure access to [EPEL](https://fedoraproject.org/wiki/EPEL) (Extra Packages for Enterprise Linux) repository:

-#### EPEL repository

 **AlmaLinux 8,9**